navba/azure-content/articles/storage/storage-premium-storage-preview-portal.md

 - For a list of regions that currently support Premium Storage, see [Azure Services by Region](http://azure.microsoft.com/regions/#services).

 - Premium Storage supports only Azure page blobs, which are used to hold persistent disks for Azure Virtual Machines (VMs).
 For information on Azure page blobs, see [Understanding Block Blobs and Page Blobs](http://msdn.microsoft.com/library/azure/ee691964.aspx).
-Premium Storage does not support the Azure Block Blobs, Azure Files, Azure Tables, or Azure Queues.
+Premium Storage does not support the Azure Files, Azure Tables, or Azure Queues.
+Premium Storage now Supports BlockBlock Storage.

 - A Premium Storage account is locally redundant (LRS) and keeps three copies of the data within a single region.
 For considerations regarding geo replication when using Premium Storage, see the [Snapshots and Copy Blob when using Premium Storage](#snapshots-and-copy-blob-when-using-premium-storage) section in this article.